 STDs, STIs, and Medical Ethics

-Treating patients with dignity should be a best practice for every healthcare provider but it’s imperative in the realm of sexually transmitted disease (STD) testing.
+Treating patients with dignity should be a best practice for every healthcare provider.
+However, it’s imperative in the realm of sexually transmitted disease (STD) testing.
 By fostering open communication and employing professional conduct, healthcare providers can help eliminate the taboos associated with STD and sexually transmitted infection (STI) testing.

 It’s recommended that patients get tested for STDs on a regular basis if they are sexually active, even if they have no visible symptoms.
 Healthcare providers should encourage this practice by helping their patients feel at ease and by answering questions honestly.

-It takes courage to get tested for STDs and/or STIs.
-Patients of all ages are more likely to get tested if they feel that their healthcare provider is discreet and trustworthy.
+Getting STDs and/or STIs testing takes courage.
+Patients of all ages are more likely to get tested when they feel that their healthcare provider is discreet and trustworthy.
 No matter the reason for a patient’s visit, a healthcare provider should always inquire about the patient’s STD status and encourage testing as appropriate.